 Location: Finland, Europe

 This natural beauty borders another national park called Paanajärvi in Russia.
 Oulanka can be a magical fairytale, especially during winter time when everything is white and idyllic.
 The first people known to have inhabited the lands of this national park are the Sami people from Lapland.
 And they sure had a lovely place to live at; the Oulanka Park is rich with flora and fauna and offers a bunch of breathtaking sights.
-In summer Oulanka is covered with the most popular flowers of the area – the wild orchids.
+In summer Oulanka is covered with the most attractive flowers of the area – the wild orchids.
 Even though you might not have heard of it, you must know that Oulanka is one of the most popular national parks in Finland.
 And what most people like doing here is hiking.
 There are several trekking trails, some of them open throughout the whole year.

 Gates of the Arctic